IPM Research Studies

 IPM advances microbicide candidates that have shown a good safety profile in a preclinical research program through a series of clinical trials.

 Microbicide Clinical Trials: Clinical trials are carried out sequentially to ensure only promising candidates advance through all stages of testing.
-The first, smaller trials determine the safety profile of the product and are followed by larger efficacy trials, which take three or more years and involve thousands of volunteers.
+The first, smaller trials determine the safety profile of the product and are followed by larger efficacy trials, which take three or more years and typically involve thousands of volunteers.

 Acceptability Studies: IPM places high importance on identifying and addressing the social and behavioral aspects of microbicide research from the early stages of our product development efforts.
 IPM sometimes uses a consumer market research approach to assess product acceptability.
 To guide product development, information on cultural and sexual practices, risk reduction behaviors, and partner acceptability is also gathered in a variety of settings in developing countries.